-\paragraph{Representation Projection.} After the convolution layer, $h^{(K+1)}$ is the representation matrix for all line nodes, from which we could derive fused representation for vertices in $G_H$.
-The representation for the vertex $v\in V$ can be obtained by aggregation based on the reciprocal of edge degree by using back-projector $P_v'$, formally,
+{\bf STEP 3: Representation Back-projection.} After $K$ layers, $\bfH^{(K)}$ is the final node representation on the induced graph, from which we could derive fused representation for vertices in $\calG_H$.
+Specifically, we use the back-projector $\bfP_{vertex}'$,

 where $d_o$ is the dimension of output representation.
-Note that, in this work, we are only interested in the node representation.
-However, due to the symmetry of hypergraphs, this work also sheds some light on the applications of learning hyper-edges (e.g., relation mining) by using $P_e$, $P'_e$ with similar derivations and algorithms.
+Note that, in this work, we focus on the node classification task.
+However, due to the symmetry of vertex and edge, this work also sheds some light on the applications of learning hyper-edges (e.g., relation mining) by using $\bfP_{edge}$, $\bfP'_{edge}$.
 We leave it to future work.

-In sum, the complexity of $1$-layer convolution is of $O(|E_l|d_id_o)$, since the convolution operation could be efficiently implemented as the product of a sparse matrix with a dense matrix.
+In sum, the complexity of $1$-layer convolution is of $O(|\calE_l|d_id_o)$, since the convolution operation could be efficiently implemented as the product of a sparse matrix with a dense matrix.